COLSSolc/backend-master-lokdonSKI/README.md

 6. The keys always change for any single message because the position on the lattice face changes as you can get started from any indexed point or vector.
 The origin 0 to any other part produces a different entropy flux.
 While the order of the positions are regular(deterministic) they generate chaotic set of numbers.
 This generates a new set of 680digit long numbers.
 This knowledge reveals the changing nature of the message' ciphertext as well.
 When similar contents are encrypted the ciphertext are usually different.
 Thus, hashing could only be needed for CRC or message integrity check.
 P!= NP || P not a subset NP.

 7. The output or ciphertext from the message input in M1 is used as input in M2.
 The ciphertext from mode two is used as the input in mode three M3.
 The ciphertect from mode three is used as input for mode four M4.
 The ciphertext from mode four is used as input for mode five M5.
 This is Homomorphic encryption mechanism.
-The homomorphin encryption (HE) nature makes it possible the flexibility of the algorithm to use ( M1-M5) as public key encyrption.
+The homomorphic encryption (HE) properties makes possible the flexibility of the algorithm ( M1-M5) as public key encyrption.
+This encrypts from this wrapping technique could be used for ZKP.

 ASSUMPTIONS:
 1. Modern cryptography only recognizes 2S or 2 stable standard signal state. e.g 0/1
 2. Post-quantum cryptography must recognize 4S or 4 stable standard signal state e.g various atomic state or photon’ superposition.
 3. O(message.length) complexity
+4. We assume an ideal environment without anomalies

 Basic Analysis of QC
 We summed up axioms based on the current information and the implementation of modern cryptography.